Iran tests new cruise missile

 Friday marked the beginning of 10 days of celebrations of the Islamic revolution that ousted the pro-Western shah.

-Iran has voluntarily limited the range of its missiles to 2,000 kilometres (1,250 miles), sufficient to reach Israel and Western bases in the Middle East.
+Iran has voluntarily limited the range of its missiles to 2,000-km, sufficient to reach Israel and Western bases in the Middle East.

 But Washington and its allies have accused Tehran of pursuing enhanced missile capabilities that also threaten Europe.

-Iran has "no intention of increasing the range" of its missiles, the country´s Supreme National Security Council secretary, Admiral Ali Shamkhani, said Tuesday.
+Iran has "no intention of increasing the range" of its missiles, the country’s Supreme National Security Council secretary, Admiral Ali Shamkhani, said on Tuesday.